Liatris punctata var. mucronata (Texas Gayfeather)

 Mature height 1-3 ft

-Attracts Butterflies, birds
+Attracts Butterflies, birds, bees

 DISTRIBUTION MAPS